 Refers to the use of imaging, medical image processing technology, and other possible physiological and biochemical means, combined with computer analysis and calculation, to assist radiologists in finding lesions and improve the accuracy of diagnosis.

-Under the influence of the epidemic, the global demand for telemedicine has increased significantly.
-The development of digital medical care is an important means to promote medical equality and achieve comprehensive health coverage.
-Telemedicine care will become the new medical routine "New Normal", and the integration of AI wisdom in medical technology will be accelerated after the epidemic.
-An important trend with information flow.
+As a biproduct of the COVID pandemic, the global demand for telemedicine has increased significantly.
+An increased focus has been placed on the development of digital medical care to improve medical efficiency and provide comprehensive health coverage.
+Telemedicine care is set to become the "New Normal", and the integration of AI with medical technology will continue to accelerate this important trend in information flow.

 In the medical information and communication industry, the development of telemedicine technology and services has been accelerated due to the pandemic.
 Health Information Technology refers to health information and its secure and reliable exchange between consumers, service providers, governments, quality groups, and insurance agencies.